CALDISS-AAU/sdsphd19_source/content/material/literature/index.md

 title: "Literature/appendix"
 date: 2019-11-04T18:34:27+01:00
 draft: false
+summary: "Relevant literature and references for further reading can be found here (updated continuously)."
 ---

 Relevant literature and references for further reading can be found here (updated continuously).